kaltura/playkit-js-google-analytics/docs/configuration.md

 >### tracking.events
 >##### Type: `Object`
 >##### required: `false`
->##### Description: A map of key value pairs which key is an events to listen and value is an object of the parameters to send once the event triggered.
-The full events can be found [here](https://github.com/kaltura/playkit-js/blob/master/src/event/event-type.js)
+>##### Description: A map of key-value pairs which key is an event to listen, and value is an object of the parameters to send once the event triggered.<br>The full events can be found [here](https://github.com/kaltura/playkit-js/blob/master/src/event/event-type.js).
 ##
 >### tracking.events[<event_name>].action
 >##### Type: `string`